-The Accounting and Finance faculty includes three full-time faculty.
-The faculty members are adequate and fulltime instructors develop all Accounting and Finance courses.
+The Business Administration faculty includes four full-time and two adjunct faculty.
+The faculty members are adequate and full-time instructors develop all Business Administration courses.
 If additional programs are started, they would require additional faculty.

 Faculty Contact and Credit Hours